bitcoin-dev-project/bitcoiner-intro-to-rust/16_custom_serialization_and_generic_functions.md

 ```

 Excellent!
 But our code is starting to look a little unruly, let's see if we can organize it a bit into different files and modules.

-### Quiz
-*In the `Rust-Bitcoin` library, the `SerdeAmount` trait includes the bounds `Copy` and `Sized`.
-What is the purpose of each of those traits and are why they included here? https://github.com/rust-bitcoin/rust-bitcoin/blob/163bf64fcc36ed12e3e07301fb2d18d30742a0eb/units/src/amount.rs#L1639*